 The Wilson Foundation

 The Wilson Foundation was established by Karen and Geoff Wilson in 2002 to consolidate and strengthen the family’s philanthropic initiatives.
-Their daughter Amelia has been involved in the Wilson Foundation since its establishment, becoming a director in 2012.
-The Foundation has invested in Australian and international initiatives, previously in the areas of mental health, children at risk, medical research, music and the arts, education, homelessness, disaster relief and foreign aid.
-Following a strategic review in 2017 the Foundation has streamlined its efforts and is now focused solely on the area of mental health in order to deepen its impact in this area.
+Their daughter Amelia became a director in 2012.
+The Foundation has invested in Australian and international initiatives in the areas of mental health, children at risk, medical research, music and the arts, education, homelessness, disaster relief and foreign aid.
+Following a strategic review in 2017 the Foundation streamlined its efforts to focus on research and interventions impacting on brain and mental health outcomes.

 Karen is Chair of the Wilson Foundation and the driving force behind the Foundation’s focus and strategy.
 Karen is a qualified Naturopath and has a particular interest in transformative evidence based approaches to mental health and wellbeing.